jacekkrawiec/CRMStudio/README.md

 CRMStudio is a Python package designed for monitoring IRB models (PD, LGD, EAD) locally within your bank infrastructure.
 It helps you run monitoring checks, evaluate metrics, trigger alerts, and generate reports — all **without sharing sensitive data externally**.

+Attention: CRMStudio is in alpha stage, not everything is implemented yet.
+It is not yet available via pip, etc. For now it can be used for PD's discriminaotry power assessment.
+More features will be available soon.
 ---

 ## Quickstart